hashicorp/terraform-provider-google/website/docs/r/cloud_run_service.html.markdown

   (Required)
   Unique name representing the type of file system to be created.
 Cloud Run supports the following values:
     * gcsfuse.run.googleapis.com: Mount a Google Cloud Storage bucket using GCSFuse.
-This driver requires the run.googleapis.com/execution-environment annotation to be set to "gen2" and run.googleapis.com/launch-stage set to "BETA" or "ALPHA".
+This driver requires the run.googleapis.com/execution-environment annotation to be unset or set to "gen2"

 * `read_only` -
   (Optional)